ywcui1990/numenta-apps/imbu/README.md

 ## Technology Stack

-IMBU is implemented as a hybrid Python and Javascript application -- Javascript on the front end, Python on the back end.
+Imbu is implemented as a hybrid Python and Javascript application -- Javascript on the front end, Python on the back end.

 ### Javascript: